-- Children: Child relationships are usually used to link more specific information or information that represents a subcategory. - Parents: Parent relationships are usually used to link more general information.
-Parents can also be thought of as higher level categories to classify groups of information.
-They serve to indirectly connect their child Thoughts as siblings. - Jumps: Jump relationships are usually used to link two pieces of information that are exclusively related, meaning that the two items are related to each other but neither represents a group that the other is a part of.
+- Children: Child thoughts are usually used to link more specific information or information that represents a sub-category. - Parents: Thoughts linked as Parents are usually used to link more general information.
+Parents can also be thought of as higher-level categories to classify groups of information.
+They serve to indirectly connect their child thoughts as siblings. - Jumps: Jump thoughts are usually used to link two pieces of information that are exclusively related, meaning that the two items are related to each other but neither represents a group that the other is a part of.

 Let's move on to an example to explore these relationship types.
 Imagine that you are the owner of a company and you are reviewing personnel files.
 Each employee has a file.
 You decide it makes sense to organize your employees by department.
-Your Brain is called My Brain.
-From My Brain, you create a child Thought called My Company (see Figure 35).
-My Brain is now My Company's parent Thought.
-You create four child Thoughts from My Company-Manufacturing, Sales, Service, and Billing.
-These departments are sibling Thoughts of each other.
+Your brain is called My Brain.
+From My Brain, you create a child thought called My Company (see Figure 37).
+My Brain is now My Company's parent thought.
+You create four child thoughts from My Company- Manufacturing, Sales, Service, and Billing.
+These departments are sibling thoughts of each other.

-Figure 35.
+Figure 37.
 Sample Brain

-Now you go to each department and create more child Thoughts, one for each employee of the department.
-If an employee splits time between two departments, you can make him a child Thought of both departments-he'll appear in both and you won't have to duplicate his file.
-In this example, Bob is a child Thought of both Manufacturing and Sales (see Figure 36).
-This is one of the most powerful features of TheBrain-having one Thought under more than one heading.
+Now you go to each department and create more child thoughts, one for each employee of the department.
+If an employee splits time between two departments, you can make him a child thought of both departments-he'll appear in both and you won't have to duplicate his thought.
+In this example, Bob is a child thought of both Manufacturing and Sales (see Figure 38).
+This is one of the most powerful features of TheBrain-having one thought under more than one heading.

-Figure 36.
+Figure 38.
 Child Thought with Two Parents

-If you own more than one company, but have one accountant for all of them, you might want to make a Thought called Accountant and link it as a jump Thought to each company, as shown below.
+If you own more than one company, but have one accountant for all of them, you might want to make a thought called Accountant and link it as a jump thought to each company, as shown below.

-Figure 37.
+Figure 39.
 Jump Thoughts to the Active Thought